 A stripped down exoskeleton

-The Berkeley Robotics and Human Engineering Laboratory is experimenting with producing a low-cost human exoskeleton to aid people with mobility disorders.
+The Berkeley Robotics and Human Engineering Laboratory is experimenting with medical technology to produce a low-cost human exoskeleton to aid people with mobility disorders.
 The project observes that it is completely unacceptable in our times that people are confined to wheelchairs, crutches or expensive exoskeleton devices.
 They are experimenting with off-the-shelf parts to produce a deliberately stripped down device.
-They hope to transform people’s lives by facilitating them carrying out simple manoeuvres such as standing, walking forward, stopping and sitting.
+They hope to transform people’s lives by enabling them to carry out simple manoeuvres such as standing, walking forward, stopping and sitting.
 As well as giving users a newfound sense of freedom, such devices could slow down the commencement of follow-on disabilities that often develop during long-term wheelchair use.

 Surgery is another area where robotics is having an impact.
 The first surgery to be undertaken entirely with robotic devices happened as far back as 2010.
 It was for prostrate removal.
 Specialists at the McGill University Health Centre at Montreal General Hospital enlisted an anaesthesia robot called McSleepy, and the DaVinci surgical robot to carry out the operation.